calebj/calebj-cogs/README.md

 * `audit`: lists members that have more than one role in a xorole roleset.
 * `autodelete [seconds]`: show or set the auto-delete delay for xorole commands and responses.
   - Max delay 60s.
 0 to disable, leave blank to show the current setting.
+* `autoswitch [on_off] [rolesets]...`: show or change the autoswitch feature settings.
+  - When autoswitch is on, adding a role from a set without using the xorole command will remove any others in that set.
+  - Run without parameters to show current autoswitch settings.
+  - Both a server default and roleset-specific overrides can be configured.
 * `rmroleset [name]`: deletes a roleset.
 * `renroleset [old_name] [new_name]`: renames a roleset.
 * `addroles [roleset] [role,[role,...]]`: adds a comma-seperated list of roles (or IDs) to a roleset.